List of Donkey Kong characters: Snowmads

 The Snowmads are an organization of hegemonic Chionophile seafarers based on stereotypical depictions of Vikings that are the main antagonists of Donkey Kong Country: Tropical Freeze.
 They have claimed Donkey Kong Island as their territory, which leads Donkey Kong, Diddy Kong, Dixie Kong and Cranky Kong to reclaim it.
 In Super Smash Bros. for Nintendo 3DS and Wii U, several members of the Snowmads appear as collectible trophies.

-Lord Fredrik

-Lord Fredrik, the Snowmad King is a large and obese walrus who uses his enchanted blowing horn to throw the entire island into a state of perpetual winter.
-He additionally appears as a Spirit in Super Smash Bros.
+Lord Fredrik, the Snowmad King is a large and obese walrus who is the leader of the Snowmads.
+He possesses an enchanted blowing horn that he first used in throwing Donkey Kong Island into a state of perpetual winter to initiate the Snowmads' invasion of it.
+Fredrik additionally appears as a Spirit in Super Smash Bros.
 Ultimate that is embodied by King K. Rool.

-Lord Fredrik's name in European French is Sire Frighorrifik (corruption of "frigorifique", meaning "refrigerated"), in German Seine Frostigkeit König Qual ("His Frostiness King Torment"), in Italian Renaldo, il re dei Ghiacci Reynold ("the King of Ices"), and in Spanish Frigorico I, el Rey Morsario ("Frigorico I, the Corsair-Walrus King").
-Frigorico here is a portmanteau of frigo, meaning "fridge", and the given name Frederico.
-Morsario is a play on morsa, meaning "walrus", and corsario, meaning "corsair".
+Animal Friends

+Animal Friends, also known as the Animal Buddies, Amicable Animals, and Jungle Buddies, are friendly animals who the Kongs can ride, transform into, or have perform various tasks.
+Among the known Animal Friends are: